kubernetes/community/generator/README.md

-This folder contains scripts to automatically generate documentation about the different Special Interest Groups (SIGs), Working Groups (WGs), User Groups (UGs) and Committees of Kubernetes.
+This folder contains scripts to automatically generate documentation about the different Special Interest Groups (SIGs), Working Groups (WGs), and Committees of Kubernetes.
 The authoritative source for SIG information is the [`sigs.yaml`](/sigs.yaml) file in the project root.
 All updates must be done there.